Secrets your agent never sees.

 Verify presence

-Agents call this to confirm the secret exists, without ever reading it.
+Agents call this to confirm a value exists without reading it.

 $ npx agent-secret-manager check OPENAI_API_KEY present OPENAI_API_KEY